polywock/globalSpeed/README.md

 ## Release Notes

-### V2.5
+### V2.5.X
-- Feature: Support for hidden audio elements, which means Global Speed will now work with Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.
+- Feature: Support for hidden audio elements.
+   - Support for Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.

 ### V2.4.X
 - Performance: Suspend extension if tab is not visible.